input-output-hk/cardano-node-wiki/docs/new-tracing/tracers_doc_generated.md

 ### ChainDB.LedgerEvent.InvalidSnapshot

-> An on disk snapshot was skipped because it was invalid.
+> An on disk snapshot was invalid.
+Unless it was suffixed, it will be deleted

 Severity:  `Error`